Kinder Morgan, Inc. (KMI) Stock Price & Analysis

 Structure Analysis

 KMI Short positioning looks normal.
-Current days to cover is 3.6 trading days, meaning short positions would unwind somewhat slower than average.
+Current days to cover is 4.1 trading days, meaning short positions would unwind somewhat slower than average.
 Short covering is likely to have a normal impact on price moves.
-No meaningful structural fragility is currently detected (Fragility Score 0/100, DTC percentile 92%) as price consolidates near recent highs (20D return 3.7%) and liquidity softening modestly (volume -5%).
+No meaningful structural fragility is currently detected (Fragility Score 19/100, DTC percentile 96%) with short positioning continuing to expand.
 Positioning is historically elevated, although price and liquidity conditions do not yet confirm structural fragility.
+Short positioning is at extreme historical levels.

 Risk Summary